skip navigation

 VISITORS:

 Visitors are asked to use the entrance at the Registration Office on west side of the hospital on Jolley Street.
 That door will be open from 7:00 a.m. to 5:00 p.m., Monday through Friday and not open on weekends.
-Weekend visitors and after hour visitors will use the new ER Registration entrance on Jolley Street at the ramp to be screened for entry.
+Weekend visitors and after hour visitors will use the new ER Registration entrance on Jolley Street at the ramp to enter the hospital.

 Bradley County Medical Center reserves the right to limit or place visitor restrictions in certain situations including, but not limited to, when the presence of visitors would be medically or therapeutically harmful; interfere with the care or rights of any patient; visitors are engaging in violent, disruptive, or threatening behavior; or visitors are noncompliant with BCMC policy.
 Children under 12 are discouraged from visiting.